rakib91221/StableGen/README.md

 * **Generate / Cancel Generation (Main Button):** This is the primary button to start the AI texture generation process for all visible meshes based on your current settings.
 It communicates with the ComfyUI backend.
 While processing, the button changes to "Cancel Generation," allowing you to stop the current task.
 Progress bars will appear below this button during generation.
 * **Bake Textures:** Converts the dynamic, multi-projection material StableGen creates on your meshes into a single, standard UV-mapped image texture per object.
 This is essential for exporting or simplifying scenes.
 You can set the resolution and UV unwrapping method for the bake.
 This option is crucial for finalizing your AI-generated textures into a portable format.
 * **Add Cameras:** Helps you quickly set up multiple viewpoints.
 It creates a circular array of Blender cameras around the active object (if "Object" center type is chosen) or the current 3D view center.
 You can specify the number of cameras and interactively adjust their positions before finalizing.
 * **Collect Camera Prompts:** Cycles through all cameras in your scene, allowing you to type a specific descriptive text prompt for each viewpoint (e.g., "front view," "close-up on face").
-These per-camera prompts are used in conjunction with the main prompt if "Use camera prompts" is enabled in "Viewpoint Blending Settings."
+These per-camera prompts are used in conjunction with the main prompt if `Use camera prompts` is enabled in `Viewpoint Blending Settings`.

 ### Preset Management

 * Located prominently in the UI, this system allows you to:
-    * **Select a Preset:** Choose from built-in configurations (e.g., "Default," "Characters," "Quick Draft") for common scenarios or select "Custom" to use your current settings.
+    * **Select a Preset:** Choose from built-in configurations (e.g., `Default`, `Characters`, `Quick Draft`) for common scenarios or select `Custom` to use your current settings.
     * **Apply Preset:** If you modify a stock preset, this button applies its original values.
-    * **Save Preset:** When your settings are "Custom," this allows you to save your current configuration as a new named preset.
+    * **Save Preset:** When your settings are `Custom`, this allows you to save your current configuration as a new named preset.
     * **Delete Preset:** Removes a selected custom preset.

 ### Main Parameters